How to Use Red Light Therapy for Wound Healing (at Home)

 6. Oral sores from chemotherapy/radiation

-7. Metabolic-disease-related wounds
+7. Metabolically disease-related wounds

 8. Wounds that repeatedly break down